stromatolith/peabox/README.md

 p3.pickle_self(path)      # being able to pickle and unpickle populations definitely makes sense
 ~~~~~
-We want to be able to pull out important data in the form of numpy arrays:
+We want to be able to pull out important data in the form of lists or arrays:
 ~~~~~~ python
 finalDNAs=p4.get_DNAs()
 finalscores=p4.get_scores()